 Moses Receiving the Ten Commandments

 After the Israelites were delivered from Pharaoh and his commanders, they were camped in the wilderness of Sinai, just before Mount Sinai.
-God wanted the Israelites to pledge their obedience to Him; therefore, He told Moses to confirm their position.
+God wanted the Israelites to promise their obedience to Him; therefore, He told Moses to confirm their position.
 He reminded the Israelites of the help He granted them, and said if they would obey Him, then He would keep them safe and blessed.
 The Israelites agreed, saying they would do all that God asks of them.

 God spoke to the Israelites from heaven on the Ten Commandments, but the power of His presence scared them so much that they told Moses to speak with God alone and pass the message to them.
-Thus, Moses went up Mount Sinai for forty days and nights, hearing from God all that He had as the laws to guide the Israelites.
+So, Moses went up Mount Sinai for forty days and nights, hearing from God all that He had as the laws to guide the Israelites.
 After these days, God handed Moses two tablets of the law.

 Exodus 19-20; 31